Learning Outcomes

 A buyer fails to complete on the agreed date.
 The seller serves a notice to complete.
 The buyer still does not complete within 10 working days.
 What can the seller do?

-Answer: The seller may rescind the contract, keep the deposit, and claim damages for any loss suffered.
+The seller may rescind the contract, keep the deposit, and claim damages for any loss suffered, subject to mitigation and credit for any contractual compensation received for late completion.

 Effect of Death or Insolvency After Exchange

 If either party dies after exchange but before completion, the contract remains binding on their estate.
 The personal representatives must complete the transaction.
-If a party becomes insolvent, the contract remains binding, but practical difficulties may arise.
-Registration of the buyer’s interest can provide some protection.
+Delay may occur while a grant of representation is obtained; the other party may choose to serve a notice to complete (making time of the essence) or to await completion and claim compensation for late completion.

 Key Term: personal representatives